matks/ps-modules-builder/README.md

 ## Todo

-- allow dry-run option to check if ZIP can be built without doing it
 - check for PS security practices
 - handle custom built steps from module itself
 - strengthen steps, especially the ones using `exec()`